Istria

 Nearby Italy has greatly influenced Istria’s cuisine, so you can expect to find many kinds of pasta and pizzas.
 And don’t forget the famous Istrian truffles – the world’s finest!

-Some local dishes you should try are Fuzi (Istrian ravioli), Jota (a traditional bean and sauerkraut stew), and Fuži s tartufima (homemade noodles with truffles).
+Some local dishes you should try are Fuzi (Istrian ravioli), Jota (a traditional bean and sauerkraut stew), and Fuži s tartufima (noodles with truffles).
 Of course, no meal in Istria would be complete without sampling the region’s delicious wines.
 You’ll find plenty of variety, from robust reds to crisp whites.

 Istria | Things to do